Aleksandar Dimitrov

-Aleksandar Dimitrov (Александър Димитров; born 12 September 1976) is a Bulgarian football manager and former footballer.
+Aleksandar Dimitrov (Александър Димитров; born 12 September 1976) is a Bulgarian football manager and former player who played as a midfielder.
+He is currently the manager of the Bulgaria national team.

 Managerial career

 Dimitrov served as manager of Beroe Stara Zagora; he resigned on 17 October 2016.
 On 14 March 2017, he was appointed as manager of Lokomotiv Gorna Oryahovitsa.

 On 20 December 2018, Dimitrov was named the coach of Bulgaria's U21 side.
 Under his management the team went close to qualifying for the 2021 UEFA European Under-21 Championship, but eventually missed out.
 In December 2020, it was revealed by the Bulgarian Football Union that Dimitrov's contract will not be extended.
 However, in early 2021 he was appointed once again to the same position as manager of the team.
 In September 2025, Dimitrov became the manager of the senior national team on a two-year contract.